 **There are various tasks available for teardown.
 If you have any physical limitations, if you are uncomfortable with particular equipment, or with a particular task, please let the site coordinator assigning tasks at the beginning of your teardown shift know so they may assign you appropriately!

 All new volunteers, and 50% of the festival’s returning volunteers, are required to complete a teardown shift (a 3-4 hour shift).
 In general though, if you have time after the festival to help with teardown, please do so.
 If you are unavailable to work a teardown shift, please contact the Volunteer Office to make alternate arrangements.

 *Note: talk to your coordinator about teardown. some crews make arrangements to work together as a group, or have special teardown commitments

 Make sure you wear closed toed footwear, and comfortable work clothing.
 You may need a hat and sunscreen or rain gear.
 Please bring a water bottle or beverage container as they are not provided on site.
-Keep in mind that there is no secure storage at the Edmonton Ski Club, so we suggest leaving valuables in your vehicle or at home.
+Keep in mind that there is no secure storage on site, so we suggest leaving valuables in your vehicle or at home.

-Once you arrive at the Ski Club, please check in at the Teardown Desk, located inside the ski lodge.
+Once you arrive at the Ski Club, please check in at the Production Office, located in the trailers next to Stage 5.
 From there, they will direct you to a teardown coordinator.